For MySQL

 user:password@[/unix/socket]/database

-charset-right after connection executes "SET CHARACTER SET value";
+charset-right after connection executes "SET NAMES value";

 ClientCharset